royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Pfizer Award
 ::: tip
 Awarded for the best scholarly book.
-[Learn more](https://hssonline.org/about/honors/pfizer-award/)
+[Learn more about the Pfizer Prize](https://hssonline.org/about/honors/pfizer-award/)
 :::

 <p class="prize-winner">Deborah Coen</p>